mueller-solutions/mueller-solutions.github.io/src/content/blog/top-6-clear-reasons-why-your-business-needs-a-website.md

 A well-designed website boosts your business’s credibility.
 It shows potential customers that you’re professional and gives them easy access to all the information they need about your products or services.

-## Top 6 Reasons Why Your Business Must Need a Website.
+## Top 6 Reasons Why Your Business Must Need a Website

 With social media being so popular, you might wonder, “Do I really need a website?”
 The answer is yes, and I’m here to explain why.